Filtering for Anderson acceleration: Numerics

-The next observation we can make is the angle filtering algorithm \ref{alg:afilt} is important for successful passage through the preasympotic regime, particularly for lower degree elements.
-Comparing the first plots in figures \ref{fig:plap-p2-cols} and \ref{fig:plap-p4-cols} which show the columns of $F_k$ used at each iteration $k$ for $c_s = 0.1$ for $P_2$ and respectively $P_4$ elements, we see less angle filtering in the $P_1$ elements throughout the early stages of the iteration, whereas the $P_4$ elements see more alignment in the columns of $F_k$ and progress more quickly to the asymptotic regime with a small angle filtering parameter.
+We further see the importance of angle filtering in the preasymptotic regime by comparing the first plots in figures \ref{fig:plap-p2-cols} and \ref{fig:plap-p4-cols} which show the columns of $F_k$ used at each iteration $k$.
+For $c_s = 0.1$ for $P_2$ and respectively $P_4$ elements, we see less angle filtering in the $P_1$ elements throughout the early stages of the iteration, whereas the $P_4$ elements see more alignment in the columns of $F_k$ and progress more quickly to the asymptotic regime with a small angle filtering parameter.
 This is at least in part due to the residual bound \eqref{eqn:tgenm} as the angle filtering not only controls the condition number, but also controls the scaling and build up of higher-order terms in the residual, which matter more when the residual is larger and less as it is smaller.
 On the other hand, with a larger angle filtering parameter $c_s = 2^{-1/2}$, the angle filtering remains heavy throughout the iteration which ultimately slows convergence in the asymptotic regime.

-For this example, where successful solves transition from a poor initial guess through a preasymptotic regime into an asysmptotic regime, the dynamic choice of angle parameter $c_s$ performs the best.
+For this example, where successful solves transition from a poor initial guess through a preasymptotic regime into an asysmptotic regime, the dynamic choice of angle parameter $c_s$ performs the best, as seen in table \ref{tabl:pLap-tsvd}.
 This strategy controls the accumulation and scaling of higher order terms in the residual early in the iteration, and allows greater algorithmic depth when the residual terms are small enough not to matter, by which the improvement in the first-order term in the residual bound \eqref{eqn:tgenm} from addition columns of $F_k$ yields a faster solve.